breatheco-de/projects/p/css/beginner/other/instagram-feed/README.md

 ## Instructions

-Using everything you have learned with HTML and CSS3, please create a website that replicates [this picture](https://projects.breatheco.de/p/css/beginner/other/instagram-feed/example.png) in every way.
+Using everything you have learned with HTML and CSS3, please create a website that replicates [this picture](https://projects.breatheco.de/p/css/beginner/other/instagram-feed/example.png) in every way (pixel perfect).

-You can use the display property like in the old days or the new flex CSS property to make the feed of posts.
+Use the display property like in the old days or the new flex CSS property to make the posts feed.

 ## Resources